-Under University of California policies, the School of Law's facilities are not available to employers whose employment practices violate applicable state or federal law.
+Under University of California policies, the Law School's facilities are not available to employers whose employment practices violate applicable state or federal laws.

 Employers are required to sign a statement of compliance before participating in any on-campus interviewing programs or posting jobs.